MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 :::image type="content" source="./media/mde-security-integration/azure-enrollment-validation.png" alt-text="A screenshot of the All device page in the Microsoft Azure portal with an example device highlighted." lightbox="./media/mde-security-integration/azure-enrollment-validation.png":::

-To ensure that all devices enrolled in Defender for Endpoint security settings configuration receive policies, we recommend creating a dynamic Azure AD group based on the **MDEManaged** label.
+To ensure that all devices enrolled in Defender for Endpoint security settings configuration receive policies, we recommend creating a dynamic Azure AD group based on the one of the following:

+- Use of the **managementType** attribute, when equal to **MDEManaged** or **MDEJoined**.
+- Use of other attributes like **deviceType** based on platform.

 With a dynamic group, devices that are managed by Defender for Endpoint are automatically added to the group without requiring admins to perform other tasks, like creating a new policy.

 Also, when configuring  security settings management, if you intend to manage entire OS platform fleets using Microsoft Defender for Endpoint, by selecting **all devices** instead of **tagged devices** in the Microsoft Defender for Endpoint Enforcement Scope page, understand that any synthetic registrations are counted against Azure AD quotas the same as full registrations.

+> [!IMPORTANT]
+>
+> When using settings configuration behavior prior to joining the public preview, enrolled devices would use the following system labels (tags) of *MDEManaged* and *MDEJoined* to identify managed devices.
+With the changes introduced with the opt-in public preview, these system labels are no longer supported.
+Because dynamic groups that query for the system labels will cease to function properly, update the group queries to use the *managementType* attribute instead.

 ::: zone-end